 - B stands for blue, A for amber, M for magenta and G for green.
-The color is adjusted towards the color to which the point moves. - You can also fine-tune your adjustment by using the sliders or entering the adjustment values. - To register the adjustment outcomes as a personal white balance (p.135), select a setting other than [()] from the [White balance adjustment] list box before tuning the white balance.
-If balance, you cannot then register the outcomes as a personal white balance. - You cannot change or adjust the white balance in multi-exposure RAW images generated on the camera.
+The color is adjusted towards the color to which the point moves. - You can also fine-tune your adjustment by using the sliders or entering the adjustment values. - To register the adjustment outcomes as a personal white balance (p.137), select a setting other than [()] from the [White balance adjustment] list box before tuning the white balance.
+If you selected [()] from the list box and tuned the white balance, you cannot then register the outcomes as a personal white balance. - You cannot change or adjust the white balance in multi-exposure RAW images generated on the camera.